 The Hydrodamalis gigas were native to the islands in the Bering Sea and around shallow waters in the Bering Sea region.
-Due to its environment was able to grow to an immense size.
+Due to its environment, it was able to grow to an immense size.
 They were given their name by the man who discovered them in 1741, German Zoologist Georg Wilhelm Steller.
-Let’s take a look at this remarkable creature.

 Appearance

-The Stellar’s sea cow had a unique appearance in relation to the existing members of the Sirenians, such as manatees and dugongs.
+The Stellar’s sea cow had a unique appearance similar to the existing members of the Sirenians, such as manatees and dugongs.
 They were far larger than modern-day sea cows, as they could reach lengths of up to 9 meters or 30 feet.
 In comparison, a manatee can only get to a third of that size at 9-10 feet.

 It is estimated that the animal weighed anywhere between 8-10 tons, which gave it the title of one of the largest mammals, other than whales, to grace the Holocene epoch.
+Their heads were relatively small compared to their body size, with a blunt snout and downturned mouth adapted for grazing on kelp.

 Habitat